willianantunes/django-multiple-schemas/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-TODO.

-## Usage

-TODO.
+Here you'll find an honest project that shows how to use schema with Django.
+It has a script that creates all the scenario the project needs in PostgreSQL, it even has tests to guarantee that it is created as expected.
+Check more details below!

-## Development
+## Some basic details

-### Database initialization scripts

 You can check it out consulting [initialize-database.sh](./scripts/docker-entrypoint-initdb.d/initialize-database.sh) file.

+I created a test script where it guarantees the script executed as expected.
+Check [test_initialize_database.py](./tests/integration/scripts/docker-entrypoint-initdb.d/test_initialize_database.py) to know more.
+Great place of reference [here](https://github.com/psycopg/psycopg2/tree/master/tests).

-The result is like the following:
+The result is like the following (it may be outdated):

 ![An image which shows all the database's objects](./docs/all-schemas-and-tables-inside-schema-dev.png "All schemas/folders created")

-It's important to mention that if you execute `docker-compose up tests` it won't pass, unless you comment out `OPTIONS` key which is stored in the dictionary DATABASES in [settings.py](./django_multiple_schemas/settings.py).
-I will solve that soon.
+## Development

 ### Updating pipenv dependencies